api3dao/vitepress-docs/docs/explore/dapis/what-are-dapis.md

 ::: info Read more

-Learn more about dAPIs by reading
-[dAPIs: APIs for dApps<ExternalLinkImage/>](https://medium.com/api3/dapis-apis-for-dapps-53b83f8d2493).
+Dive into the design decisions about dAPIs by reading [dAPIs: APIs for dApps<ExternalLinkImage/>](https://medium.com/api3/dapis-apis-for-dapps-53b83f8d2493).

 :::

-## What is a Beacon or a Beacon Set?
+### What is a Beacon or a Beacon Set?

 A Beacon is a point of data that is kept alive on-chain by a respective first-party oracle.
 It corresponds to an ID which is derived from the hash of